dandelionadia/docs/JavaScript/methods.md

 const array2 = [1, 5, 7, 9, 11];
 const greaterNumb = array2.every((numb) => numb > 3);
 console.log(greaterNumb);
+//false
 ```

+> The **some()** method tests whether some element in the array passes the test implemented by the provided function.

+> The **every()** method tests whether all elements in the array pass the test implemented by the provided function.

 ## 13 sort